Fixin's for People Who Like Food

 Bake

-The internal temperature should reach 190° F.
+The internal temperature of each Roll should reach 190° F.

 Immediately cover with a clean tea towel and cool for about 10 minutes.
 This will trap moisture as the Rolls cool, resulting in a softer crust.